eosrc/eosrc.github.io/index.md

 After Aquinas is a project that explores how to use technology to support prayer.
-For centuries monks copies manuscripts to earn money but also to meditate on what they were writing down.
+For centuries monks copied manuscripts to earn money but also to meditate on what they were writing down.
 Lectio Divina was intermingled with this activity.